Indumathi-Thiyagarajan/Python-Advanced-Learning/Concepts.md

 ## Everything is an object
 - Every entity in Python, from integers to classes, is an object with a unique memory address, making it easy to assign, pass, or return from functions.
-- When we are assigning a =6 its not a being assigned to 6.
+- When we are assigning a=6 its not a being assigned to 6.
 Its just that a is pointing to memory address where a is stored.
 - **Interning:** Python optimizes memory usage by reusing the same memory location for small integers (-5 to 256) and frequently used strings upto 4096 char length.
 - **Parameters** belong to methods (inside the class).
 - **Attributes** belong to the instance (object) of the class.